waffl3ss/HashTasker/README.md

 - **Real-time Monitoring**: Live progress tracking, performance metrics, and worker status monitoring
 - **Flexible Worker Management**: Automatic worker discovery and load balancing with detailed worker statistics

+## v1.0.6

+- Updated to run a queue system if the worker is overloaded (aka too many jobs).
+It will wait for a job to complete, then automatically retry the chunk on that worker.
+- Added line numbers to the job creation page for the pasted hashes so its visable when a hash is accidentally broken up by new lines
+- Fixed some incorrect cracked hash reporting, where it was showing some errors instead of the hashes themselves.
+- Fixed whitespace breaking uploaded hashes and causing seperator issues or causing it not to attempt some of the hashes.
+- Added a troubleshooting and changelog page.
+These can be modified without stopping the server, as they are read in real time.
+I havnt populated these yet but getting there.

 ## Features

 ### Core Functionality